Stock market today: Wall Street drifts following strong economic data, disappointing profit reports

 Lower interest rates and yields not only help the economy grow by making borrowing less expensive, they also boost prices for investments and relax the pressure on the overall financial system.

-With yields down, U.S. stocks are still on track for another winning week.
-Big internet-related companies were among the market's leaders Wednesday, including a 2.9% rise for Alphabet and 0.7% gain for Amazon.

-Stocks of oil and gas companies were also strong as the price of crude clawed back some more of its sharp losses from recent months.
+Stocks of oil and gas companies were mostly lower even as the price of crude clawed back some more of its sharp losses from recent months.

 Overall, the S&P 500 just came off its seventh straight week of gains, its longest such streak in six years.